iTunes: Setting up Home Sharing on your computer

 The best way to avoid duplication is to use the Show menu located in the lower-left corner.
 Choose "Items not in my library" before transferring any content.

 - Home Sharing transfers the media file and ID3 tag information.
-It does not transfer iTunes metadata, including ratings, play history, and comments.
+It doesn't transfer iTunes metadata, including ratings, play history, and comments.

-- Home Sharing does not check for duplicates when manually transferring content between iTunes libraries.
+- Home Sharing doesn't check for duplicates when manually transferring content between iTunes libraries.

 - If your iTunes libraries contain a large amount of identical content, you should manually select only the songs you want to transfer.